kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

 #### Type NodePort, LoadBalancer, ClusterIP

 In a dualstack cluster Services can be:
-1. Single Stack: service ip are allocated (or reserved, if provided by user) from the first or the second cidr (if configured) entry as configured using `--service-cluster-ip-range` flag, in this scenario services will have a single allocated `ClusterIP` (also set in `ClusterIPs`).
+1. Single Stack: service IP are allocated (or reserved, if provided by user) from the first or the second CIDR (if configured) entry as configured using `--service-cluster-ip-range` flag, in this scenario services will have a single allocated `ClusterIP` (also set in `ClusterIPs`).
-2. Dual Stack (optional): service ip is allocated (or reserved, if provided by user) from both the first and the second cidr (if configured) entries.
+2. Dual Stack (optional): service IP is allocated (or reserved, if provided by user) from both the first and the second CIDR (if configured) entries.
 In this scenario services will have a dual assigned `ClusterIPs`.
 If the cluster is not configured for dualstack then  the resulting service will be created as a single stack and `ClusterIP/ClusterIPs` will be assigned from a